Prag8855/aab/content/guides/first-bank-account-in-germany.md

 - **You might get a non-German [[IBAN]]**
     This is rarely a big problem, but sometimes, you need a German IBAN.
 IBAN discrimination is illegal, but it happens.[^45] For example, people had problems when paying the[ vehicle tax](/glossary/Kraftfahrzeugsteuer) at the *Hauptzollamt*.
 - **You can't get a [[Girocard]]**
-    This type of bank card only exists in Germany.[^46] Many small businesses only accept cash and Girocards, not Visa or MasterCard.
+    This type of bank card only exists in Germany.[^46] Many small businesses only accept cash and Girocards, not Visa or Mastercard.
 It's not a big problem, because you can always pay in cash.
 I have no Girocard since 2016, and I am fine.

 ## How to open a bank account in Germany